.

 sorcery.noun,.plural.sorceries

-through the assistance of often dark side spirits;
+through the inspiration of dark side spirit influences;

 sorcerous.adjective